eclipse-theia/theia-cloud/terraform/terraform.md

 `./configurations/minikube_getting_started` may be used to create a Theia Cloud cluster in minikube.

+The configuration is split into two steps.
+By default, HAProxy is used as the ingress controller, which requires `minikube tunnel` to be running before step 1.
+For nginx, you can proceed directly to step 1 without a tunnel.

-Please check the variables passed to the modules in `minikube_getting_started.tf` for possible modifications.
+Please check the variables passed to the modules in each step's `main.tf` for possible modifications.

 #### Prerequisites for Minikube